bonfireprocessor/riscv_debian_install/readme.md

 ## Abstract
 Debian Trixie supports most parts of the VisionFive 2 board with the standard riscv64 distribtuion kernel, but the Debian installer cannot be directly used with the VisionFive2 board.
 It seems to work with some tweaking, but this Repository shows a different way:

-* It creates an disk image which can be written to an SD card or a NVMe disk).
+* The script create a disk image which can be written to an SD card or a NVMe disk.
 It should boot with the the latest U-Boot Firmware of the VisionFive 2 board, at least with my board it was possible.
 If you have a board with an older Firmware there are instructions in the "VisionFive 2 Single Board Computer quick start guide" how to update the Firmware.
 It is also possible to install U-Boot SPL and U-Boot Firmware on the partitions 0 and 1 of the SD card image and set the Dip Switches on the VisionFive 2 to SD Card boot.
 Than the VisionFive2 loads the matching Firmware from SD Card at every boot.

 * The SD Image can be written to a SD Card with at least 4GB size with either the DD command or specialized programs like Balena Etcher in Windows.
 It is recommended to use an SD Card with at least 8GB.